CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 ## 4. Format of log entries

 A gateway stores the log entries in its log, and they capture gateways operations.
-Entries account for the current status of one of the three ODAP flows: Transfer Initiation flow, Lock-Evidence flow, and Commitment Establishment flow.
+Entries account for the current status of one of the three SATP flows: Transfer Initiation flow, Lock-Evidence flow, and Commitment Establishment flow.

 The recommended format for log entries is JSON, with protocol-specific mandatory fields supporting a free format field for plaintext or encrypted payloads directed at the DLT gateway or an underlying DLT.
 Although the recommended format is JSON, other formats can be used (e.g., XML).

-The mandatory fields of a log entry, that ODAP generates, are:
+The mandatory fields of a log entry, that SATP generates, are:

-- Version: ODAP protocol Version (major, minor).
+- Version: SATP protocol Version (major, minor).

 - Session ID: a unique identifier (UUIDv2) representing a session.

 - Sequence Number: monotonically increasing counter that uniquely represents a message from a session.

-- ODAP Phase: current ODAP phase.
+- SATP Phase: current SATP phase.

 - Resource URL: Location of Resource to be accessed.